open-eid/digidoc4j/README.md

 DigiDoc4j is a Java library for digitally signing documents and creating digital signature containers of signed documents.

 # Features
-* Creating BDOC, ASiC-E and DDOC containers
+* Creating BDOC, ASiC-E containers
-* Digitally signing containers in XAdES format
 * Validating BDOC, ASiC-E and DDOC containers
+* Creating, signing, timestamping and validating ASiC-S containers
+* Creating and validating detached XadES

 # How to use it
 * Take a look at the [examples](https://github.com/open-eid/digidoc4j/wiki/Examples-of-using-it)